 Occasionally a big name band - such as The Killers - will appear to liven things up.
 But it's hardly Glastonbury - still mostly men in suits loitering around some canapes.

 A talking and dancing shop then?

 Maybe.
 But the idea behind the gathering is to spark ideas and conversations - it doesn't pretend to solve them there and then.
-Perhaps the best-known outcome is Turkey not going to war with Greece in the 1980s when tensions escalated.
-The former Turkish Prime Minister Turgut Ozal had met his Greek counterpart Andreas Papandreou in Davos and felt he could trust him.
+Perhaps the best-known example of this is of Turkey not going to war with Greece when tensions escalated between the two in the 1980s.
+The oft-cited reason is that former Turkish Prime Minister Turgut Ozal had met his Greek counterpart Andreas Papandreou in Davos and felt he could trust him.

-More recently, the Brics New Development Bank - an alternative to the World Bank and the IMF launched last year - was conceived during a conversation between economists Lord Stern and Joseph Stiglitz in Davos in 2011.
+More recently, the Brics New Development Bank - an alternative to the World Bank and the IMF - was conceived during a conversation between economists Lord Stern and Joseph Stiglitz in Davos in 2011.

 I've got a few good ideas in which Mr Gates might be interested, how do I get to go?

 Well, you either have to be invited - and to do that, assuming you're not a world leader or chief executive, you probably need to be running a socially minded company or NGO.
-Or you can get your company to pay CHF27,000 (£19,000), plus membership of the World Economic Forum and a very expensive hotel.
+Or you can get your company to pay 27,000 Swiss francs (£20,250; $28,000), plus membership of the World Economic Forum and a very expensive hotel.

 One famous venture capital firm spends at least £500,000 keeping its investors happy at the event.

 If you haven't got that kind of money, you can still just turn up in a camper van, as some people plan to, and attend the fringe events.